micahgodbolt/fluent-ui-react-staging/packages/base/src/components/Link/README.md

 ```

 > TODO: Discuss if we really need to render links as buttons, in which scenarios and why.
+> TODO: Discuss what to do about `role="link"` given that it is not needed for the `a` or `button` tags but the inclusion of slots us might force us to add it.

 ### Slots